mariocasciaro/git-workspace/README.md

 # Synopsis

-A command line utility to manage multiple git-based projects, when each one of them has a different remote repository or possible more then one remote repository.
+A command line utility to manage multiple git-based projects, when each one of them has a different remote repository or possibly more then one remote repository.

 If you are working with Node.js [npm-workspace](https://github.com/mariocasciaro/npm-workspace) is the perfect companion to this utility